pletzer/python-oop-novice/_episodes/01-introduction.md

 ## What is object oriented programming?

-Since the 1990s, Python has grown immensely in popularity.
+Since the 1990s, Python has grown in popularity.
 As a result, the complexity of some Python packages has reached the point where their application programming interface no longer reduces to simple function calls.
 Such packages might have an _object oriented_ design.

 As a Python user, you will likely need to grasp the essence of object oriented programming in order to use these packages.
 Such packages are built around _objects_, i.e. data structures with _attributes_ and _methods_.
 Attributes are properties, we can think of them as adjectives (e.g. "red", "heavy", etc.).
 Methods are functions that operate on the object or other objects, we can think of them as verbs (e.g "walk", "eat", ...).
-The concepts of objects, attributes and methods will be further demystified in the course of this workshop.
+The concepts of objects, attributes and methods will be further clarified in the course of this workshop.

+Object oriented programming exists in other languages (C++, Java and Fortran).
+Many concepts presented here apply equally to these languages.
+However, Python is the ideal language to learn object oriented programming due to its interactivity.

 ## When should I use object oriented programming?

-Object oriented programming allows you to perform complex tasks, sometimes in more efficient way, than _procedural programming_ (i.e. just calling functions).
-It also tells the programmer which operations are allowed on an object, and which are not.
+Object oriented programming allows you to perform complex tasks sometimes in more efficient way.

 Consider for example a plotting package.
 Plotting data typically involves many fine grained operations (creating the plot, adding axis labels, title, legend etc.).
 On could write a function that performs all these operations with a single call.
 However, this function would take a lot of arguments to control all aspects of plotting.
 What if you wanted to change the title?
 You would have to call the function again with the same arguments except for one small change.
-This is error prone but is also inefficient since most of the plot object was mostly fine and just needed minor tweaking.
+This is error prone but also inefficient since most of the plot was fine and only minor tweaking was needed.

+You may face the dilemma of using a function or a class when implementing code.
+Using a _procedural_ approach may be the right choice if the code

+ * Performs a simple operation
+ * The function takes only a few arguments
+ * The function is pure (does not have a state)
+ * And you don't expect the need to add functionality with time

 ## An example showing the difference between procedural and object-oriented programming

-In the procedural programming approach, the mean of a Numpy array can be computed by using `numpy.mean`, as
+In the procedural programming approach, the mean of a Numpy array can be computed by using `numpy.mean`,

 ~~~
 import numpy